ren-andy/ren-andy/README.md

 I'm Andy, and welcome to my Github! ☕

-- 💼 I'm a software engineer at Cruise 🚗 - helping build the next generation embedded operating system for self-driving cars.
+- 💼 I'm a software engineer at Cruise 🚗
 - 🌱 I graduated with a Bachelor's of Applied Science in Computer Engineering from the University of Waterloo in 2023.

 <!--